nouseforaname/bpf-hole/README.md

 ```

-# the below are the auto generated docs by the aya template.
+# the below are the auto generated docs by the aya template and will tell you how to run with your system rust.

 ## Prerequisites

 1. stable rust toolchains: `rustup toolchain install stable`